-(b) the participant gives the Director-General another maritime security plan (the revised plan).
+the participant gives the Director-General another maritime security plan (the revised regulations 48 and 49 apply in relation to the revised plan.

 (2) If a revised plan for a maritime industry participant comes into force, it replaces any other plan for the participant in force at that time.